will-rowe/artic-tools/docs/commands.md

 artic-tools validate_scheme primerscheme.bed
 ```

-## vcf_filter
+## check_vcf

-The `vcf_filter` command is used to check a VCF file and filter variants into PASS and FAIL VCF files.
+The `check_vcf` command is used to check a VCF file and filter variants into PASS and FAIL VCF files.

 Example usage:

 ```
-artic-tools vcf_filter primerscheme.bed in.vcf
+artic-tools check_vcf primerscheme.bed in.vcf
 ```